Turtles, hypnosis, and Jerry Seinfeld

 - Competitive birding turned me into a monster (Boston Globe)

-- I wrote this piece for the Wall Street Journal on what the biopharma industry is doing right – but still needs to do better – in developing new drugs for coronavirus
+- My piece for the Wall Street Journal on what the biopharma industry is doing right – but still needs to do better – in developing new drugs for coronavirus

-- Read the previous letter with the story of Judah Folkman and the discovery of angiogenesis: Counting the arrows in your ass
+- The story of Judah Folkman and angiogenesis: Counting the arrows in your ass

 Read more Letters